-Marek’s disease virus (MDV) is a highly contagious viral infection that predominantly affects chickens but can also affect pheasants, quail, gamefowl and turkeys.
-The disease is one of the most common diseases affecting poultry flocks worldwide.
-Although clinical disease is not always apparent in infected flocks, a subclinical decrease in growth rate and egg production may be economically important.
+Marek’s Disease Virus (MDV) is a highly contagious viral infection that predominantly affects chickens but can also affect pheasants, quail, gamefowl and turkeys.
+It is one of the most common diseases that affects poultry flocks worldwide.
+Clinical disease is not always apparent in infected flocks, however subclinical disease is often more economically important as it reduces weight gain and egg production.
 Mortality rates can be very high in susceptible birds.
-Marek’s disease (MD) results in enlarged nerves and in tumour formation in nerve, organ, muscle and epithelial (cells that line the internal and external surfaces of the body) tissue.
-Clinical signs include paralysis of legs, wings and neck; loss of weight; grey iris or irregular pupil; vision impairment; and the skin around feather follicles can be raised and roughened.
-Affected birds are more susceptible to other infectious diseases.
+Marek’s Disease (MD) results in enlarged nerves and in tumour formation in nerve, organ, muscle and epithelial (cells that line the internal and external surfaces of the body) tissue.
+Clinical signs include paralysis of the legs, wings and neck, weight loss, grey iris or irregular pupil, vision impairment and the skin around feather follicles can be raised and roughened.
+Affected birds are immunosuppressed and as a consequence are more susceptible to other infectious diseases.

-MD can look similar to the diseases of lymphoid leucosis and reticuloendotheliosis.
-The rareness of bursal tumours with MD helps distinguish this disease from lymphoid leukosis.
-Also, MD can develop in chickens as young as 3 wk of age, whereas lymphoid leukosis typically is seen in chickens >14 wk of age.
-Reticuloendotheliosis, although rare, can easily be confused with MD because both diseases feature enlarged nerves and T-cell lymphomas (a type of tumour involving white blood cells called T-cells, which are part of the active acquired immunity system) in visceral (soft internal) organs.
+The clinical signs associated with MD can look similar to those caused by Lymphoid Leukosis and Reticuloendotheliosis, however the rareness of bursal tumours with MD helps distinguish this disease from Lymphoid Leukosis.
+Also, MD can develop in chickens as young as 3 weeks old, whereas Lymphoid Leukosis is typically seen in chickens older than 14 weeks old.
+Reticuloendotheliosis, although rare, can easily be confused with MD because both diseases feature enlarged nerves and T-cell lymphomas (a type of tumour that involves white blood cells called T-cells, which are part of the active acquired immunity system) in visceral (soft internal) organs.

 MD is caused by a highly cell-associated (virus particles that remain attached to or within the host cell after replication) but readily transmitted herpesvirus.
 The route of infection is usually respiratory.
-There are three serotypes of MD virus.
-Virulent (disease causing) chicken isolates fall into serotype 1.
-Avirulent (not disease causing) chicken isolates fall into serotype 2.
-Serotype 3 designates the related avirulent virus that is commonly found in turkeys.
+The serotypes that exist are ‘virulent’ (disease causing) chicken isolates (serotype 1) and ‘avirulent’ (non-disease causing) chicken isolates (serotype 2).
+The avirulent virus that is commonly found in turkeys is designated serotype 3.

 Serotypes are identified by reaction with serotype-specific monoclonal (clones from a single cell) antibodies or by biological characteristics such as host range, pathogenicity (severity of disease), growth rate, and plaque morphology (the physical appearance of laboratory grown viral cultures).
 Currently, virulent serotype 1 strains are further divided into pathotypes (classification based on the severity of disease caused by that particular strain of virus), which are often referred to as mild (m), virulent (v), very virulent (vv), and very virulent plus (vv+) MD virus strains.

-The virus matures into a fully infective, enveloped form in the cells lining the feather follicle and is released into the environment in dander (small scales from feathers which flake off and can become airborne).
+The virus matures into a fully infective, enveloped virus in the cells that line the feather follicle and is released into the environment in dander (small scales from feathers which flake off and can become airborne).
 The virus may also be present in faeces and saliva.
 When cell-associated, the virus may survive for months in poultry house litter or dust and is resistant to some disinfectants.
-Infected birds carry virus in their blood for life and are a source of infection to susceptible birds.
-A recent Poultry CRC epidemiological study has revealed that MDV is less prevalent in the environment than previously thought.
-However, it is long lasting and remains infective in dust despite wide variations in atmospheric temperature.
+Infected birds become carriers of the virus for life and are a source of infection to susceptible birds.
+A Poultry CRC epidemiological study has revealed that MDV is less prevalent in the environment than previously thought, however, it is long lasting and remains infective in dust despite wide variations in atmospheric temperature.

 MD continued to be widespread in Australia, with disease outbreaks despite vaccination programs during the 1980’s.
 Consequently, an Australian cell-associated serotype 2 vaccine “Maravac”, which was licensed for sale in 1977, was used alternatively with HVT or in combination.